hakimu/cherrypy_tech_support/README.md

-# This is a CherryPy app being serverved by uWSGI and Gunicorn.
+# This is a CherryPy app being served by uWSGI and Gunicorn.

 Here is the application object: